StefonSimmons/slackConfHandler/README.md

-# Slack to Confluence Slack app
+# Slack to JIRA Slack app

 A Slack slash command to save messages by date to confluence.
 Request URL: https://slack-handler.onrender.com.